OpenGenus/chatbot/README.md

 # Basic AIML Chatbot

 This repository contains a chatbot for very minimal and basic conversations.
 It is built with reference to an article(in drafting stage  right now) at OpenGenus and explains the following.
+Go to `files.udc.aiml` to understand the context for now.

 * '*' wildcard
 * '_' wildcard